-Verena Gerber - Planeta.com
+Verena Gerber

-Photo: With the governor
+Photo: With the governor (Used with permission)

-Planeta.com Presents 2010 Colibri Ecolodge Award to Verena Gerber in honor of World Environment Day
+Spotlight on Colibri winner Verena Gerber, who passed away in February 2023.
+Planeta.com presented the 2010 Colibri Ecolodge Award to Verena Gerber in honor of World Environment Day. = Atención a la ganadora de Colibri, Verena Gerber, quien falleció en febrero de 2023.
+Planeta.com entregó el Premio Colibri Ecolodge 2010 a Verena Gerber en honor al Día Mundial del Medio Ambiente.

-Verena opened Xixim (first named EcoParaiso) in 1996.
-Located on one of the most fascinating Mexican biological reserves, nestled on a 3-mile virgin beach, the luxury hotel is located on the edge of the Celestún Biosphere Reserve in the Yucatán Peninsula.
+Verena opened Hotel Xixim (first named EcoParaiso) in 1996.
+Located near one of Mexico’s most famous biological reserves and nestled on a 3-mile virgin beach, the luxury hotel is located on the edge of the Celestún Biosphere Reserve in the Yucatán Peninsula.

 Xixim is eco chic, providing impeccable comfort and service in tranquil, natural surroundings.
 It offers a magical experience in a pristine environment, while providing a warm ecological oriented ambiance with wellness facilities and healthy activities for the guests well-while in intimate contact with nature.
 Highlights include a yoga center, juice therapy, pools and massage cubicles.